dobots/mav_teleop_twist_keyboard/README.md

-# mav_teleop_twist_keyboard
+# Keyboard teleop package for mavs (micro-aerial-vehicles)
-Generic keyboard teleop for mavs (micro-aerial-vehicles) based on the teleop twist keyboard package.
-Completely based on the teleop-twist-keyboard package.
-The message type has been changed to TwistStamped type and the topic it is publishing to is: '/mavros/setpoint_velocity/cmd_vel'.
+This package is a modification of the teleop-twist-keyboard package.
+The message type has been changed from Twist to TwistStamped and it is publishing to the: '/mavros/setpoint_velocity/cmd_vel' topic.
 Since MAVs require a stream of messages with a given frequency, the default publishing rate is set to 10Hz.

 # Launch
-Run.
+To start the mav_teleop_twist_keyboard package with the default parameters run:
 ```
 rosrun mav_teleop_twist_keyboard mav_teleop_twist_keyboard.py
 ```

-With custom values.
+To start with custom values run:
 ```
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py _speed:=0.9 _turn:=0.8
 ```

-Publishing to a different topic (in this case `my_cmd_vel`).
+To publish to a different topic (in this case `my_cmd_vel`) use:
 ```
 rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=my_cmd_vel
 ```